Esper89/StardewValley-FruitTreeSeasons/README.md

 This mod makes fruit trees in greenhouses (and other indoor areas that lack seasons) take on the appearance of whichever season they bear fruit in, rather than always using their summer appearance.
-Fruit trees on Ginger Island (and other outdoor areas that lack seasons) will still use the tree's summer appearance.
+By default, fruit trees on Ginger Island (and other outdoor areas that lack seasons) will still use the tree's summer appearance.

 This mod also fixes a bug in the appearance of the leaves that come down from fruit trees when they're shaken; instead of using leaves for the current season (regardless of the tree's appearance)